Bell City, Louisiana: Events and Charters

 1918 The present Bell City School began operation.
 LD Bayne was first principal, followed by TS Cooley, Thompson, James Dent and Stanford Cox who was principal for 32 years.

 During World War II (1939–1945), a prisoner of war camp was erected in the center of Bell City, furnishing laborers for area farmers whose sons and farm hands had gone off to war.

-1944 April 4 The Bell City Library opened and was originally housed in the Bell City Elementary School with operating hours from 12:00 p.m. to 5:00 p.m., Tuesdays and Fridays.
-Mrs. Max Johnston was the first Branch Manager.
+1944 April 4 The Bell City Library opened and was originally housed in the Bell City Elementary School.
 In August 1944, the Library moved into a small office owned by Andrew Delaney, husband of the Library's Branch Manager, Hanan V. Delaney.
 It was housed in the office until 1990 when the Capitol Improvement Program allowed purchase of land, renovation and expansion of a new building.
 Work was completed and the new library opened in January 1994.

 The Calcasieu Parish Public Library merged the Bell City and Hayes branches on December 28.
 The merger of the two branches, which are 1.2 miles apart, a two-minute trip by car, enables more enhanced service to the area.
 The last day of operation for the Bell City branch was December 23, 2009.

 1950 Jun 05 A Charter for the official Association of Lions Clubs was presented to the Bell City-Hayes-Holmwood Lions Club at the Bell City High gymnasium.

 1951 Jan 28 The Broussard Dairy, at Bell City, received grade A rating for their pasteurization plant.

 1969 Clarence Theriot became principal of Bell City Schools when Hayes and Bell City schools were combined and following the retirement of Stanford Cox.
 A lifelong supporter of Bell City academics and athletics, the new gym and floor at Bell City was named for Clarence Theriot following his death in June 2022.
 His grandson, TJ Hoffpauir continues his legacy of service at the school as a teacher, coach, and athletic director.